freska-cms/mux/README.md

-# Fragmenta Multiplexer (mux)
+# Freska Multiplexer (mux)

-Fragmenta mux is a replacement the standard http.ServeMux which offers a few additional features and improved efficiency.
+Freska mux is a replacement the standard http.ServeMux which offers a few additional features and improved efficiency.
 Features are very similar to gorilla/mux but with a few additions, and it is compatible with the standard http.Handler interface or handlers returning error.

 It offers the following features: